-- This is the worse time for pain but you will be given painkillers and must rest completely. - Your foot will be in a non weight bearing cast to below the level of your knee. - You will be able to stand and take weight carefully through your other leg and crutches after the operation, but you must rest, with your feet up, as much as possible. - You should restrict your walking to going to the bathroom and when getting about use your crutches in the way you will have been shown.
+- This is the worse time for pain but you will be given painkillers and must rest completely. - Your foot will be in a cast. - You will be able to stand and take weight carefully through your non-operated leg (using crutches) after the operation, but you must rest, with your feet up, as much as possible. - You should restrict your walking to going to the bathroom and when getting about use your crutches in the way you will have been shown. - You can get about a little more after 3 days.